mainwp/mainwp-child/readme.txt

 == Changelog ==

+= 6.0.5 - 3-24-2026 =

+* Fixed: Corrected the timing of theme update data collection to ensure the latest information is used during updates.
+* Fixed: Skipped logging meta creation events for auto-draft posts to prevent conflicts with the SureFeedback plugin.

 = 6.0.4 - 3-20-2026 =

 * Security: Updated the `phpseclib` library to address a recently [disclosed vulnerability](https://nvd.nist.gov/vuln/detail/CVE-2026-32935).
 The issue does not affect MainWP in normal usage.